jettro/semi-website/_documentation/weaviate/current/query-data/get.md

 }
 ```

+### Work with graph beacons

-If you've set a cross-reference (aka [beacon](../about/philosophy#basic-terminology)) in the schema, you can query it as follows:
+If you've set a [beacon reference](../about/philosophy#basic-terminology) in the schema, you can query it as follows:

 ```graphql
 {